These healthy Pumpkin Truffles are the perfect holiday treat. They are easy to make with just 5 whole food ingredients and no baking needed.

 In this recipe steamed pumpkin, coconut flour, dates and cinnamon are blended in a delicious, fluffy dough.
 Then are rolled into balls and covered with raw cacao powder to create a healthy no-bake treat.
 Here are the 5 simple ingredients you need:

 - pumpkin – I had some leftover steamed pumpkin that I simply mashed.
-You can also use plain, unsweetened canned pumpkin puree.
+You can also use steamed squash or plain, unsweetened canned pumpkin puree.

 - coconut flour – it is needed to thicken the pumpkin mixture, improve the texture, and add fluffiness to the truffles